 Chemical Peels Specialist in Raleigh NC

-If you're looking for a way to refresh your skin, fade acne scars, or reduce signs of aging without surgery, chemical peels could be the perfect solution.
+Chemical peels can be the ideal option if you're searching for a non-surgical method to revitalize your skin, lessen the appearance of aging, or fade acne scars.
 At Citrine Skin & Lash Spa in Raleigh, we offer a range of personalized chemical peel treatments designed to resurface and rejuvenate your skin with minimal downtime.
-Whether you’re new to peels or exploring deeper treatments, this guide breaks down what chemical peels are, how they work, and how to decide which option is right for you.
+This article explains what chemical peels are, how they work, and how to choose the best option for you, regardless of whether you're new to peels or looking into more involved procedures.
 Schedule your appointment today.
-We are conveniently located at 800 Salem Woods Drive, Suite 204 Raleigh, NC 27615
+We are conveniently located at 800 Salem Woods Drive, Suite 204 Raleigh, NC 27615.

 What Is a Chemical Peel?

-A chemical peel is a professional skin treatment that uses a safe, exfoliating acid solution to remove damaged outer layers of skin.
+A chemical peel is a professional skin care procedure that removes damaged outer layers of skin using a safe, exfoliating acid solution.
 Depending on the strength and type of acid used, such as glycolic, lactic, salicylic, or trichloroacetic acid, the peel can target a variety of skin concerns.
 As the top layer peels away over several days, it reveals smoother, more radiant skin underneath.
 Chemical peels are popular for treating dull skin, fine lines, acne scars, sun damage, and uneven pigmentation.

 What are the Benefits of Chemical Peels?

 One of the biggest advantages of chemical peels is how versatile they are.
-A light peel can give you an instant glow before a big event, while a series of medium-depth peels can help reduce acne scarring or discoloration.
+A series of medium-depth peels can help lessen acne scars or discoloration, while a mild peel might give you a quick glow before a big event.
 Many clients also notice improved skin texture, minimized pores, and a more even complexion.
 Chemical peels work by stimulating cell turnover, which naturally boosts collagen and helps your skin regenerate more efficiently over time.

 Another benefit is how customizable the treatments are.
 At Citrine Skin & Lash Spa, our expert estheticians tailor each peel based on your unique skin type and goals.
 Whether you’re dealing with breakouts, aging, or sun damage, we use targeted formulas to give you the best possible results.